mcmullengreg/mcmullengreg/content/code.md

 ## Active Projects

 * [Xavier Univeristy](http://www.xavier.edu)
+  * Lead Developer / Project Manager for CintasCenter.com
+    - Assisted design crew in user demo
+    - Developed the HTML, CSS, JS to create the overall infrastructure
+    - Developed the Cascade CMS components to push out the static site infrastructure
+* [Gregory A McMullen](http://gregoryamcmullen.com) - This website
+  * Currently running on Hugo and Netlify

+## Past Projects

+* [Xavier Univeristy](https://www.xavier.edu) - (Current role)
   * Lead Developer V5 (5th iteration of the Xavier Website)
     - Established coding baseline and development methodology.
     - Development of HTML, CSS, JS including establishing our own code framework.
     - Development of Cascade CMS components, shortcode system and various templates, and code formats.
-* [Gregory A McMullen](http://gregoryamcmullen.com) - This website
-  * Currently running on Hugo and Netlify

-## Past Projects

-* [Xavier Univeristy](https://www.xavier.edu) - (Current role)
   * Content Delivery Network - Customized CMS blog component to feed as a CDN across XU website.
     - Used Owl Carousel for slider capabilities
     - Integrated unique tracking system for article views and impressions (not implemented as of 3/14/16)